mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 | **Log Analytics Workspace ID**|Enter the unique ID of your Azure Log Analytics workspace|
 | **Log Analytics Workspace Key**|Enter the primary or secondary key of your Azure Log Analytics workspace|

+The URL you need to provide Shodan Monitor can be found from the Logic App HTTP trigger, after deployment.